Yandex Cloud

 1. Navigate to the folder dashboard and select Managed Service for ClickHouse.

-2. Click the cluster name and open the Backups tab.
+2. Click the name of your cluster and open the Backups tab.

 3. Click for the backup you need and click Restore cluster.

-4. Change the settings of the new cluster if required.
+4. Update the new cluster settings, if required.
 You can select a folder for the new cluster from the Folder list.

 5. Click Restore cluster.